 Bringing the spark back

-With a fresh logo, punchy color palette, stunning photography, captivating illustrations, and dynamic motion graphics, the new identity merges two companies under the Eurostar name.
+With a fresh logo, punchy colour palette, stunning photography, captivating illustrations, and dynamic motion graphics, the new identity merges two companies under the Eurostar name.
 Design Studio faced a clear challenge: retaining the name while rebooting the brand.
 After an extensive discovery phase, immersing themselves in the history of Eurostar and Thalys, as well as embarking on various train journeys, their team presented multiple iterations of the innovative brand system.

 “They were able to capture the premium element but also the young element of the brand by experiencing the product.”